MicrosoftDocs/cpp-docs/docs/mfc/reference/database-macros-and-globals.md

 ### Parameters
  `SQLFunc`
  An ODBC API function.
-For more information about these functions, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information about these functions, see the Windows SDK.

 ### Remarks
  Use this macro to call ODBC API functions that will not return `SQL_STILL_EXECUTING`.